codernotfound-219/Energy-Trading/README.md

 ### For Energy Sellers

-1. **Select or Create Bus**: Choose an existing energy bus or create a new one
+1. **Create Energy Bus**: Navigate to "Create Bus" page to set up new energy infrastructure
+2. **Bus Configuration**:
+   - Enter bus name (e.g., "Solar Farm Alpha")
+   - Add additional owner addresses (comma-separated, optional)
+   - Set total capacity in Watt-hours (Wh)
+   - Set base price per Wh in ETH
-2. **Create Energy Offer**:
+3. **Create Energy Offers**:
+   - Go to "List Energy" page
    - Select the energy bus from dropdown
    - Enter energy amount in Watt-hours (Wh)
    - Set your price per Wh in ETH
    - Submit the offer
-3. **Monitor Offers**: Track your offers across different buses
+4. **Monitor Performance**: Use "Portfolio" page to track all listings and earnings
-4. **Confirm Transfers**: Confirm when physical energy transfer is completed
+5. **Confirm Transfers**: Confirm when physical energy transfer is completed

 ### For Energy Buyers

+1. **Browse Marketplace**: Start at "Home" page to see all available buses and offers
-1. **Browse by Bus**: Select an energy bus to see available offers
+2. **Select Energy Bus**: Choose an energy bus to see available offers
-2. **Partial Purchases**: Enter the amount you want to buy (can be less than full offer)
+3. **Partial Purchases**: Enter the amount you want to buy (can be less than full offer)
-3. **Single Purchase**: Click "Purchase Energy" for individual offers
+4. **Single Purchase**: Click "Purchase Energy" for individual offers
-4. **Batch Purchase**: Use "Batch Purchase" to buy from multiple offers simultaneously
+5. **Batch Purchase**: Use "Batch Purchase" to buy from multiple offers simultaneously
-5. **Monitor Status**: See if offers are temporarily locked by other transactions
+6. **Monitor Status**: See if offers are temporarily locked by other transactions
-6. **Track Purchases**: View your purchase history organized by energy bus
+7. **Track Performance**: Use "Portfolio" page to monitor all purchases and spending

 ### Advanced Features